Elastic Context: Encoding Elasticity for Data-driven Models of Textiles: Introduction

-In our previous work we introduced a taxonomy regarding the role of yarn material and construction techniques~\cite{longhini2021textile}, and we studied these properties through physical interactions such as pulling and twisting using force-torque measurements.
-We build upon these ideas and propose a way to encode elastic behaviors of textiles, named Elastic Context (EC).
-To formulate the \ac{ec}, we draw inspiration from industrial techniques to characterize textiles, such as the commonly used stress-strain curve~\cite{kawabata1989fabric}.
+Our previous work introduced a taxonomy considering the yarn material and the fabric construction technique to understand textile properties~\cite{longhini2021textile}.
+To meet this goal, it relied on physical interactions (pulling and twisting) and force-torque measurements.
+We build upon this work and encode elastic behaviors of textiles through Elastic Context (EC).
+To formulate the \ac{ec} we draw inspiration from industrial techniques to characterize textiles, namely the stress-strain curve~\cite{kawabata1989fabric}.
 These curves can be obtained by recording the forces perceived by a robot when manipulating different textiles.
-We also demonstrate how to use the \ac{ec} to condition \acp{gnn} to accurately model the behaviors of textiles with different elastic properties.
+Additionally, we introduce the use of the \ac{ec} to condition \acp{gnn} to model the behaviors of textiles with different elastic properties.

-We experimentally evaluate the proposed \ac{ec} on synthetic data obtained in the PyBullet simulation environment~\cite{coumans2021}, demonstrating the ability of our proposed method to encode the complex elastic behavior of a wide range of textile samples.
-Furthermore, with data collected on two Franka-Emika Panda robots interacting with textiles, we also show that increasing the dimensionality of the \ac{ec} plays an important role in accurately modeling the complex behaviors of textiles when an interactive scenario is considered.
-Finally, we discuss the limitations of current hardware setups for sensing textile physical properties that go beyond elasticity.
+We experimentally evaluate the \ac{ec} and the conditioned GNN on synthetic data obtained in the PyBullet simulator~\cite{coumans2021}, demonstrating the ability of our approach to encode the complex elastic behavior of a wide range of textile.
+Furthermore, with force measurements collected on two Franka-Emika Panda robots interacting with textiles, we show that increasing the dimensionality of the \ac{ec} plays an important role in accurately modeling the complex behaviors of textiles when an interactive scenario is considered.
+Finally, we briefly discuss the limitations of current hardware setups for sensing textile physical properties that go beyond elasticity.
 In summary, our contributions are:

-\begin{itemize} \item \emph{Elastic Context}: a way of encoding elastic properties of textiles suitable for robotic manipulation tasks; \item A detailed experimental evaluation demonstrating, both in simulation and the real world, that \ac{ec} outperforms methods that do not consider elastic properties when modeling linear and non-linear elastic behaviors of textile objects. \end{itemize}
+\begin{itemize} \item \emph{Elastic Context}: a way of encoding elastic properties of textiles suitable for robotic manipulation tasks; \item A detailed experimental evaluation demonstrating, both in simulation and the real world, that \ac{ec} outperforms methods that do not consider elastic properties when modeling linear and non-linear elastic behaviors of textile. \end{itemize}